 Bulking up.
 Getting Cut.
 Shredding Fat—these are true terms in the life of a bodybuilder.
 While not all fitness enthusiasts plan to pose on stage, those looking to build a lean physique might want to follow their lead.
 There’s some science to sculpting a lean mean muscular machine, and that involves adjusting your diet and exercise regimen throughout the year.
-To help you learn the science of sculpting, we turned to board-certified orthopaedic surgeon, former professional bodybuilder and GNC Medical Advisor Dr. Victor Prisk for some advice.
+Here are some tips to help you learn the science of sculpting.

-1.)
-Changing body composition doesn’t happen overnight—it can take months of planning and training.
-For our customers hoping to be chiseled in 2019, why is it important to start now?
+Tip #1: Changing body composition doesn’t happen overnight—it can take months of planning and training.

 Bodybuilding happens in phases.
 When building muscle, it’s important to be fueling that growth with intense training and calories.
 This is the “bulking phase.”